Comparison in JPQL and Criteria API

 x >= :min AND x <= :max

-Similarly, NOT BETWEEN is also a shortcut and the following expressions are equivalent:
+Similarly, NOT BETWEEN is a shortcut, and the following expressions are equivalent:

 x NOT BETWEEN :min AND :max